pfgithub/scpl/docs/actions/createnote.md

 > This action is not yet complete.
 Some arguments may be missing.

-> This action requires that Shortcuts has permission to use [object Object].
+> This action requires that Shortcuts has permission to use [object Object],WFNotesAccessResource.

 ## description